 I was very anxious that evening and didn’t sleep a wink and you can imagine the thoughts going through my mind, but I had to stay positive whatever the outcome was.
 The next morning arrived and I got myself to the GUM clinic and was sitting there in a daze waiting & waiting till my number was called.
 I went in and saw the Dr and she sat me down and informed my they found a mast on my ultrasound and it was size of a golf ball and they wouldn’t say through my notes what my diagnosis was, which annoyed my considerably and most def the doctor.
 She informed me she will be chasing it up right away and I will find out within a few days.
 Weeks went by and I heard nothing, and during this time my energy levels were getting worse and my strength was detteriating.
 It all changed on the morning of July 14th when I received a letter through the post saying I had to attend an appointment to see a special called Dr Percy on July 23rd.
 So I had 9 days to stay calm and positive until that day arrived.

-The day of destiny arrived and my mum, auntie and my wife came with me to the hospital, I think they wanted to be there for me when I woke up.
+The day of destiny arrived and my mum, auntie and my ex wife came with me to the hospital, I think they wanted to be there for me when I woke up.
 The Dr saw me at 08.30am and told me the procedure he was going to do etc. They called me in at 12.30pm and I had to get dressed into a gown etc. The next hour was a blur as I sat there waiting.
 I went down to the theatre at 1400 and all I could remember was seeing the surgeon wearing a Liverpool football club bandana.
 I came round in the aftercare room at aprrox 1730 and first thing I said to the nurse was I couldn’t breathe properly.
 She went and got my surgeon and he decided it was best for me if I stayed overnight in hospital so they could monitor my condition.
 I needed to rest and it was the best decision.
 They wheeled me up to the surgical assessment unit where I stayed overnight.
 By the time I got there I had nearly 20 visitors waiting for me, and it was nice to see as I needed to feel normal.
 I slept like a log that night as I was shattered.
 The next morning I saw the ward doctor and informed her I still felt groggy and she was really rude to me stating “I was only under the knife for 2 hrs”.
 I told her, “Let me remind you that I’m the patient and you are the damn doctor”.
-They discharged me that afternoon knowing I still felt unwell, that is the problem with the NHS in this country, yes we have some of the best doctors & surgeons in the world, but they treat you like a number and that is bad.
+They discharged me that afternoon knowing I still felt unwell, that was the problem with the NHS in this country 11 years ago, yes we have some of the best doctors & surgeons in the world, but they treat you like a number and that is bad.
 They just gave me plenty of painkillers and told me to rest.
 They didn’t even tell me that the hospital will be in touch.
 I was just a number to them.
 I was happy to go home though, but knew I was feeling unwell and nobody at the hospital cared.
-They needed the bed more than needing to care for me, and that is one thing seriously wrong with the NHS in this country, it’s all about figures to them not the welfare of the patients.

 Over the next few weeks, my muscles were beginning to get some strength but there were days I felt helpless.
 I made arrangements to see my best mate in his pub and my parents dropped me there.
 He saw me and he got all emotional as he didn’t know what to expect.
 Simple things can affect many people in different ways, it affected him.
 That night my energy went completely and I was bed ridden.
 For some stupid reason I went back to work the following week.
 I know now it was stupid of me, but I didn’t want to feel helpless or useless.
 I went into work and informed everyone I didn’t want any special treatment and wanted to be treated the same as everyone else.
 I went back to work four weeks after having the Operation to remove Cancer.
 I think at that time I thought work needed me, they probably did, but I needed rest, but me being me, had to get on I guess.